divijg19/divijg19/README.md

 ## 🌱 Currently Learning

-- Automation using Python
+- Data Structures & Algorithms
-- Web Development
+- Responsive Web Design

 ## 💼 Work Experience

-- Currently applying
+- Interested but not actively applying yet.

 ## 🌟 Featured Projects [Work In Progress, yet to be updated]